Off Book Request for Proposals

 Make it accessible: Remember that your main audience are people outside of your area of expertise.
 Keep in mind that people attending won't know the ideas and references in your field as well as you do.

 Challenge your audience: But that doesn't mean you should keep it basic!
-Your audience will be smart Tisch folks who like to dive deep into ideas and cultural experiences.
+Your audience will be smart Tisch folks who like deep dives into ideas and cultural experiences.
 Don't be afraid of presenting complex and detailed topics.

-Involve each other: Rather than a traditional one-way lecture, think of ways you can get the audience interacting with you or with each other - through discussion, creative activities, or other means.
+Involve each other: Rather than a traditional one-way lecture, think of ways you can get the audience interacting - through discussion, creative activities, or any other means.

 Submission Requirements